dotse/tls-fed-auth/tls-fed-auth.md

 ## Public Key Pinning

 FedTLS implements public key pinning as specified in [@!RFC7469].
-Public key pinning associates one or many unique public keys with each endpoint within the federation, stored in the federation metadata.
-During connection establishment, clients and servers validate the received certificate against the pre-configured public key pins retrieved from the federation metadata.
+Public key pinning associates one or more unique public keys with each endpoint within the federation, stored in the federation metadata.
+During a connection, clients and servers extract the public key from the received certificate and validate it against the pre-configured public key pins retrieved from the federation metadata.

 ### Benefits of Public Key Pinning